 In today's busy manufacturing and service industries, ML enables businesses to fold reams of raw detail into insightful predictions.
 In turn, better management brings about organic growth and increased revenue.

-Kili is today's complete solution to fold input, achieve optimum CV, iterate smoothly, and train AI successfully.
+Kili Technology is today's complete solution to fold input, achieve optimum cross-validation, iterate smoothly, and train AI successfully.
 Moreover, it enables companies and public organizations to make the most of the latest ML and data visualization techniques.

-Because Kili works equally well with computer vision, i.e. images and video, it enables you to manage algorithm development better.
+Because Kili Technology works equally well with computer vision, i.e., images and video, it enables you to manage algorithm development better.
 This new platform accepts voice, text, and PDF file inputs.
 It supports NLP and OCR applications, too.